 Dr. S. Alyce Bartley, President, Historic Preservation League of Temple.
 (February, 2019)

 News & Upcoming Events

 News Flash!
-The 1100 Block of N. 9th Street is the first block to be recognized in the 100% Membership Club!
-Every household in this block has joined as members of the HPLT!
-Several other blocks lack only one or two homes joining as members to be designated as official members of the 100% Membership Club, also!
+The 1000 and 1100 Blocks of N. 9th Street are both members of 100% Membership Club!
+Every household in these blocks has joined as members of the HPLT!
+Several other blocks lack only one or two homes joining to be designated as official members of the 100% Membership Club, also!
 Check with your neighbors!
 Make sure your block is 100%!

 And don’t forget our motto…You + 2!!!
 Be sure you join then get 2 more to join!
 Check on the “About Us Page”-Documents at the bottom for blank membership forms.
 Just complete, add annual fee, and drop in the mail to the PO Box listed on the membership form.
 If your household has not already signed up as members of the HPLT, please take this opportunity to do so at this time!

 Remember, we have strength in numbers, and together we can accomplish a great deal!